 Express to comfort

-The key to stopping breast milk production is to express just enough milk to stay comfortable.
-This will avoid severe enorgement (breasts painfully full, tender and swollen with milk) and reduce the risk of mastitis (inflammation of the breast) while also sending a signal to the breasts to reduce milk production.
+The key to stopping breast milk production is to express just enough milk to stay comfortable and no more (express to comfort).
+This will avoid severe enorgement (breasts painfully full, tender and swollen with milk) and reduce the risk of inflammation of the breast (mastitis) while also sending a signal to the breasts to reduce milk production.

 Use cold compresses